Second Corinthians 6:3–13 . . .

 » Third, there were imprisonments: hard work, sleepless nights, and hunger

-The above-referenced pressures were things that he chose for himself.
-His work of preaching and of making tents at night meant long nights of sleeplessness and many missed meals, because he was trying to keep active while paying his expenses.
-He didn't have to do those things but he chose to because it was part of his deep and strong commitment to spread the "good news" to those around him.
-So in these three categories — tough circumstances, tough opposition, and tough commitments — he faced continual pressure.
-Yet he never quit.
-This is what made him "approved" by God.
+The above-referenced pressures that Paul listed in vv.
+3–10 were things that he chose for himself.
+His work of preaching and making tents at night meant long nights of sleeplessness, plus many missed meals because he was trying to keep active while paying his expenses.
+He didn’t have to do those things but he chose to because it was part of his deep and strong commitment to spread the good news about Jesus to those around him.
+So, in these three categories — tough circumstances, tough opposition, and tough commitments — he faced continual pressure.
+Yet he never quit!
+This is what made him approved by Father God.

-Not only did he face these conditions, but, in the midst of them he displayed a certain character.
+Not only did he face these challenging conditions, but, in the midst of them, he displayed a certain character.
 There are two divisions here, each containing four parts.
-The first four are consistent qualities of the apostle's life: purity, knowledge, forbearance, and kindness (i.e., thoughtfulness, courtesy, warmth in our words and our tone of voice, no coldness, and no sharp, cutting sarcasm).
-The four qualities characterized the apostle's powerful manifestations in his life.
+The first four are consistent qualities of the apostle’s life: purity, knowledge, forbearance, and kindness (i.e., thoughtfulness, courtesy, warmth in our words and voice tone, no coldness, and no sharp, cutting sarcasm).
+These four qualities characterized the apostle’s powerful manifestations in his life.

-Regarding the next four qualities, Paul goes deeper, showing the resources he relied on.
-First in the list is the Holy Spirit.
-When you became a Christian, God gave you the Holy Spirit to live in you perpetually.
-He'll never leave you or forsake you; he's your constant companion through life; your helper, strengthener, comforter, guide.
-That's why Paul looked to the Holy Spirit, and that's why Paul puts him first.
-Linked to that is genuine, sincere love.
-The Living Spirit was the disciples' companion through their troubles and trials.
-He's our constant loving companion, too.
-The third resource, "truthful speech," likely refers directly to "the word of truth," i.e., the Scriptures, the knowledge of how God sees life.
-Finally, the power of God, who would make even the simplest of things have an impact far beyond what could ordinarily be expected (i.e., an impact with the power to change people).
+Regarding the next four qualities, Paul goes deeper, showing the resources on which he relied.
+First in his list is the Holy Spirit.
+When you become a Christian, God gives you the Holy Spirit to live in you perpetually.
+He’ll never leave you or forsake you; he’s your constant companion through life — your helper, strengthener, comforter, guide.
+That’s why Paul looked to the Holy Spirit; and that’s why he puts him first.
+Linked to that is the second quality: genuine, sincere love.
+The living Spirit became the disciples’ companion through their troubles and trials.
+He remains our loving companion, too.
+The third resource, “truthful speech” (v.
+7a), likely refers directly to the truthfulness of the Scriptures; it’s the knowledge of how God sees life.
+Fourth, is the power of God who’d make even the simplest of things have an impact far beyond what could ordinarily be expected (i.e., an impact with the power to change people).

-Paul next presents a wonderful series of five self-evident contrasts: (1) We are "regarded as impostors"; (2) some were calling him a false apostle — "known, yet regarded as unknown" — because he wasn't one of the twelve; (3) he is unknown, and yet known in heaven, known throughout the universe (v.
-9b); (4) he keeps returning, keeps reappearing on the scene, despite all the dangers and trials he'd faced (v.
-9c); and (5) as a loving father, God chastened the apostle, as he chastens us (v.
+Paul next presents an enlightening series of five self-evident contrasts: (1) We are “yet regarded as impostors”; (2) some were calling him a false apostle — “known, yet regarded as unknown” — because he wasn’t one of the Twelve; (3) he is unknown in the world, yet known in heaven, throughout the universe (v.
+9b); (4) he keeps returning and reappearing on the scene, despite the numerous dangers and trials he faced (v.
+9c); and (5) as a loving father, God humbled the apostle, as he chastens us (v.
 10).

-We saw in last week's study Paul describing the nature of this ministry in the closing verses of chapter 5.
-Now he confronts an obstacle that will invariably defeat him, the Corinthians, and all believers: "restricted or withheld affection" (vv.
+We saw Paul (in last week’s commentary) a description of the nature of this ministry in the closing verses of chapter 5.
+Now he confronts an obstacle that will invariably defeat him, the Corinthians, and all believers: “withheld affection” (vv.
 11–13).
-Paul loved the people in Corinth, and he manifested that love in various ways toward them.
-When he says, "We have spoken freely to you, . . . and opened wide our hearts to you," he's communicating with them with brotherly love.
-He told them what was going on in his own life; he shared his feelings, struggles, failures, pressures, problems, and concerns with them, which is a mark of love.
+Paul loved the Corinthian people, and he manifested that love in various ways toward them.
+When he says, “We have spoken freely to you, Corinthians and opened wide our hearts to you,” he’s communicating with them through brotherly love.
+He told them what was going on in his own life; he shared his feelings, struggles, failures, pressures, problems, and concerns with them, which is a mark of care and love.

 Though he knew their struggles, weaknesses, heartaches, failures, and resistance, still he loved them.
-Unfortunately, they weren't loving him back; they failed to understand the reciprocal nature of love, which is a two-way street.
-They were closed and unresponsive, resulting in "withheld affection."
-That's why Paul pleads with them, saying in effect: Oh!
-Corinthians, widen your hearts unto us.
-You aren't restricted by us, you're restricted by yourselves, in your own affections.
-If you really want to experience the richness of love, then love back when you're loved.
+Unfortunately, they weren’t loving him back; they failed to understand the reciprocal nature of love, which must be seen as a two-way street.
+They were closed and unresponsive, resulting in “withheld affection.”
+That’s why Paul pleads with them, saying in effect: Oh, Corinthians!
+Widen your hearts unto us.
+You aren’t restricted by us but are restricted by yourselves, in your own affections.
+If you really want to experience the richness of love, then love back when you’re loved.

-There's nothing crazy about Paul who encouraged the Corinthians to "love when loved."
-Confronting the obstacle of "withheld affection," which will invariably defeat the Corinthians and us, his three closing verses lovingly beseech us to carefully obey God's reconciliation offer.
+There’s nothing crazy about Paul who encouraged the Corinthians to love when loved.
+Confronting the obstacle of “withheld affection,” which will invariably defeat the Corinthians [and us], his three closing verses lovingly beseech us to carefully accept and respond wholeheartedly to God’s reconciliation offer.

 - Q. 1 When you face continual pressure(s), e.g., tough circumstances, tough opposition, and tough commitments, what keeps you from throwing in the towel?